nyno-kb/python-101/_episodes/03-types-conversion.md

 ~~~
 {: .output}

-## You can mix integers and floats freely in operations
+## Integers and floats can be mixed freely in operations

 *   Integers and floating-point numbers can be mixed in arithmetic.
     *   Python automatically converts integers to floats as needed.